Just before we go on, people keep asking what is the difference between a boogie board and a bodyboard. The answer is nothing they are the same thing.

 - The side of the bodyboard.
 The rail of a bodyboard is expressed as a ratio such as 50/50 or 60/40, etc. The theory is that a 50/50 rail is faster and more stable but a 60/40 offers more control and makes some maneuvers easier to do.
 Most bodyboards use 60/40.

 - Gouged-out areas on the bottom that reduce drag and channel the water under your board, therefore increasing speed , they are also acting as "small skegs" improving control

 - It's a straight rod inserted into the bodyboard to maintain the stiffness of the board.
 Stringers do not stop a board from creasing.
 The purpose of a stringer is create stiffness and give more projection out of your turns and maneuvers.

 - A wire-like plastic material inserted into the core of a bodyboard to enhance projection and durability.

 - This term refers to the overall shape

-- the rocker refers to how flat a bodyboard is.
-Normally, the nose curve is going to keep the nose off the sea level, but the tail should be flat and the board shouldn't "rock" more than just a little bit.
+- The rocker refers to how flat a bodyboard is.
+Normally, the nose curve is going to keep the nose off the water, but the tail should be flat and the board shouldn't "rock" more than just a little bit.
 Too much rocker will decrease the speed.